anasty17/mirror-leech-telegram-bot/README.md

 - Force start to upload or download or both from queue using cmds or args once you add the download (task option)
 - Shell and Executor
 - Add sudo users
-- Ability to save upload Paths
+- Ability to save upload paths
 - Name Substitution to rename the files before upload
 - Supported Direct links Generators: